In 2017, the Polyglot Gathering moved from Berlin to Bratislava. In 2020, it is moving again.

 The Polyglot Gathering will take place for the first time in Poland!

 It will take place from May 26 to May 30, 2020 in Teresin, Poland, 30 km from Warsaw.

 What is the Polyglot Gathering?

 The Polyglot Gathering is an informal event which takes places once a year and brings together polyglots (people who speak several languages) and language enthusiasts from all over the world.
 It is a five-day event with lectures, workshops and social activities for everyone who loves and enjoys languages.

 How many languages do I have to speak to attend?

 There’s no requirement of speaking many languages.
 All that counts is your approach to them: if you love learning languages and you want to meet like-minded people who also love languages, the Polyglot Gathering is the right place for you!

 Meet new friends

-If you think learning languages is a great leisure activity and you are learning new and new ones in your free time, where else will you find 400-500 people with this passion? 🙂 It’s the best place to make like-minded friends.
+If you think learning languages is a great leisure activity and you are learning new and new ones in your free time, where else will you find more than 500 people with this passion? 🙂 It’s the best place to make like-minded friends.

 Meet other professionals